vaishnavidamam/-Exploratory-Data-Analysis-EDA-/README.md

  Data Cleaning:

- -Addressed missing values in Age, Cabin, and Embarked
+ Addressed missing values in Age, Cabin, and Embarked

- -Ensured consistency in data types and formats
+ Ensured consistency in data types and formats

  Univariate Analysis:

- -Analyzed individual features like Sex, Age, Pclass, and Fare
+ Analyzed individual features like Sex, Age, Pclass, and Fare

- -Used histograms, count plots, and box plots
+ Used histograms, count plots, and box plots

 Bivariate Analysis:

- -Explored relationships between survival and other variables
+ Explored relationships between survival and other variables

- -Studied how class, gender, age, and fare impacted survival
+ Studied how class, gender, age, and fare impacted survival

 📈 Visualizations Used